nrako/onstage/README.md

 This library will not provide complicate navigation, or allows presentation with sub-chapter, nested slides or any other fancy navigation.

-This tool aim to allow a presentation cohexist with something else, it may be a real human presenter, or a media.
+This tool aim to allow a presentation to cohexist with something else, it may be a real human presenter, or a media.

 In the future, features may look like that: